charmypatel/ColorActivity/README.md

-# Color Activity (Using ListView) - CIS 3515
+# Color Activity (Using Spinner) - CIS 3515

 **Assignment 3**

 This was the third assignment I worked on for my CIS 3515 - Introduction to Mobile Application Development course.
-The application was made to practice using ListViews.
+The application was made to practice using Spinner.

-- Application displays a ListView containing different color options.
+- Application displays a Spinner containing different color options.
 The background of the entire application will change to the color the user has selected.
 If the user changes their selection to a different color, the background color will change accordingly.
 <br />